syncfusion-content/windowsforms-docs/WindowsForms/navigationdrawer/Getting-Started.md

 ## Create a project

-Create a new Windows Forms project in Visual Studio to display the NavigationDrawer with functionalities.
+Create a new Windows Forms project in Visual Studio to display the NavigationDrawer control with its sliding panel at different sides.

 ## Add control through designer